dishafaujdar/ToneShift/README.md

 For support, bug reports, or feature requests:
 - Check the troubleshooting section above
-- Review Anthropic API documentation for API-related issues
+- Review Google AI Studio documentation for API-related issues
 - Ensure you're using a supported browser version

 ---

-**Note**: You'll need an Anthropic API key to use this extension.
+**Note**: You'll need a Google Gemini API key to use this extension.
 The extension will guide you through the setup process on first use.